How does COVID-19 spread in indoor settings?

 How to Use an Air Purifier When a Family Member has COVID-19 or is a Frontline worker?

 If you believe you or someone in your household might have COVID-19, follow the Centers for Disease Control and Prevention (CDC) guidelines for essential steps to take, which include how to monitor symptoms, when to seek medical help, and the proper way to isolate someone who is sick.

 Your primary line of defense against getting infected with COVID-19 is to maintain social distancing whenever possible, washing your hands regularly and wearing a mask.

 - When using an air purifier at home to help prevent transmission of the virus to other family members, experts suggest placing the unit 3 feet from the person who is sick with COVID-19.

 - Run it 24 hours a day in the room where the COVID-19 patient is isolating.

 - Keep the air purifier separated from anything that can obstruct airflow, such as curtains or furniture, and keep the door to the room closed.
-When used correctly, the air purifier can filter floating virus particles before they infect a caregiver in the same room.

 - Avoid touching the air purifier while in use.

 - When it is time for a filter replacement, wear gloves and a put on gloves and a surgical mask.
 Take the air purifier outside, and clean and disinfectant the exterior.
 Then remove the filter and dispose of it in a sealed bag.

 Best HEPA Air purifier for Bacteria and viruses: